skip to content

 • information released in accordance with the Declaration of Open Data

-• information consisting of submissions from members of the public made in the course of consultation undertaken by the Government.
+• submissions from members of the public made in the course of Government consultation.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.